 If you’re poking around the internet reading about ways to grow your career, chances are that it genuinely matters to you.
 Assuming you already know the value of (and are) surrounding yourself with people who build you up, support you, and who are equally motivated, it can be fun to do things with your friends that actually benefit everyone’s careers.

-So here are eight fun things to do with friends that will also boost your career.
+So here are eight fun things to do and experiences to share with friends that will also boost your career.
 Work hard and play hard.

 1. Commit to an outing where you do not talk about work.
 OK, this is pretty basic but it's also pretty important — and do-able.
 Even if work is priority at the highest rank for all your pals, it’s super important to create some space for different topics of conversation and activities.
 Suggest doing something or having a whole evening out where no one (and I mean no one!) brings up work.
 Make it fun by creating a “penalty” — if someone brings up work she has to buy an appetizer for the table or maybe do a “dare” if you’re looking to have some silly fun.